chinapedia/wikipedia.abstract.en/Page/Richard_of_Saint_Victor.md

 Writings

-Richardi_Parisiensis_Opera.tif Richard wrote extensively (Migne's _Patrologia Latina_ contains 34 works attributed to him, and this is not Richard's full corpus).[10]
+Richard wrote extensively (Migne's _Patrologia Latina_ contains 34 works attributed to him, and this is not Richard's full corpus).[10]
 There are some problems with establishing the chronology of Richard’s works.
 The earliest ones come before 1153, and the latest were written one or two years before his death.[11]
 His earlier works are similar to the general teaching and writing of the period.
 His writing develops from basic exegesis, theology and philosophy to more of a study of purely spiritual questions.
 In his early writings he relies on the moral interpretations of previous theologians such as Augustine of Hippo, Bede, Pope Gregory I and Hugh.
 He later became more independent and strayed from Hugh's influence.[12]
 There is some debate between historians about which of Richard's texts are the most influential and important.
 Because Richard's work covers many spheres of thought it is somewhat difficult to categorise his work.

 _The Book of the Twelve Patriarchs_, or _Benjamin Minor_